RBs4nt/technical-repository/README.md

 Hi, new world order

-Session dedicated to the advertising of simple graphics plotting techniques for data responses.
+Session dedicated to the advertising of simple graphic plotting techniques for data responses using the Python language.